ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    Abstract Topologies they expose (MPI1 OTN Abstract Topology, MPI2 OTN Abstract Topology and MPI3 OTN Abstract Topology, respectively).

-   MDSC requests, at MPI1, PNC1 to setup an ODU2 (Transit Segment) Tunnel with one primary path between AN-1 and AN1-7 LTPs, within the MPI1 OTN Abstract Topology ({{fig-mpi1-otn-topo}}), using the TE Tunnel YANG model, defined in {{TE-TUNNEL}}, with the OTN technology-specific
+   The MDSC requests, at MPI1, PNC1 to setup an ODU2 (Transit Segment) Tunnel with one primary path between AN-1 and AN1-7 LTPs, within the MPI1 OTN Abstract Topology ({{fig-mpi1-otn-topo}}), using the TE Tunnel YANG model, defined in {{TE-TUNNEL}}, with the OTN technology-specific